Acting in a coherent fashion, the red blood cells play a more important role in life processes than is commonly known.

 Conclusion

 Five arguments for TRBC seem especially weighty.
 First, the unique characteristics of the RBCs differentiate them from other body cells, making them more prokaryotoid and fitting them for remarkable roles.
 Second, the Russian scientists’ finding that the RBCs are the dermal-optic photoreceptor makes more sense than any other explanation, and it endows them with an extraordinary capability.
 Third, the 18 points matching the RBCs with the animal magnetoreceptor and the 14 points matching them with the cellular basis of consciousness seem too high numbers to be sheer coincidences.
 Fourth, the RBCs possess decisive advantages over neurons, their main competitors, in terms of numbers, tiny size, flexibility, and speed of processing and interaction.
-Fifth, in the course of our ancestors’ development of neuronal intelligence over one billion years ago, we can readily believe that Nature or evolution would not have discarded their extraordinary pre-neuronal intelligence; and the RBCs represent the best location for its preservation.
+Fifth, in the course of our ancestors’ development of neuronal intelligence over one billion years ago, we can readily believe that Nature would not have discarded their extraordinary pre-neuronal intelligence; and the RBCs represent the best location for its preservation.

 Acting as a metacolony in real time, the red blood cells form the dermal-optic photoreceptor, the animal magnetoreceptor, the cellular basis of consciousness, the ultrasensitive Psi receptor, and the chemiluminescent Original Immune System.
+They constitute the Original Intelligence of our distant oligocellular ancestors.

 Note